Municipal finances in crisis: Johannesburg and Cape Town in historical comparison

 Three key points emerge from the figure.
 First, up until 2014/15 actual revenue recognised at the end of the financial year closely matched the original budgeted revenue in the City of Johannesburg.
 And in three of the six financial years audited actual revenue exceeded original budgets.
 Thereafter, actual revenue routinely dropped well below budgets (illustrated by the red shading between the budget and audited outcome lines).
 This suggests that prudent budgeting gave way to less realistic revenue expectations in the year before the 2016 municipal elections, with this situation worsening through the subsequent period of coalition governments.
 By contrast actual revenue exceeded budgeted revenue in almost every year in the City of Cape Town (as illustrated by the green shading between the budget and audited outcome lines), indicating far more credible budgets.

-Third, with loadshedding diminishing as a factor in 2023/24, actual revenues surged for Johannesburg.
+Third, with loadshedding diminishing as a factor in the last quarter of 2023/24, actual revenues surged for Johannesburg.
 Yet it still remained below that anticipated for the year by over R4 billion.
 Revenue expectations were then significantly tempered in the financial year just concluded, increasing by only R1 billion between 2023/24 and 2024/25.
-While adjusted budgets project the final figures exceeding budget, it remains to be seen whether audited actuals see even these diminished expectations being realised.
+While adjusted budgets project the final figures exceeding budget, it remains to be determined whether audited actuals will see even these diminished expectations being realised.
 Incongruously, budgeted revenue has again spiked by almost R8,5 billion in the current 2025/26 financial year, raising questions about financial prudence in light of the historic trend, current economic conditions, and prevailing willingness of consumers to pay.

 Figures 2 and 3 look at the main revenue sources of the two cities in more detail.